 On the other side of the family, my mother’s mother was even more virulent in her beliefs.
 She hated the Catholic church, and singled out Italians as the worst of the worst.
 She died when I was in college, but only now, almost 50 years later, have I learned where her hatred had its birth: France, in a word.

-On the eve of St. Bartholomew’s Day, 1572, the King’s soldiers rounded up the top Huguenots in Paris and put them to death.
+On the eve of St. Bartholomew’s Day, 1572, the King’s soldiers rounded up the top Protestants in Paris and put them to death.
 The lay Catholics of Paris, good church-goers all, seeing what was being done and feeling that they had the King’s approval, set about killing every Protestant they could find.
 The St. Bartholomew’s Day Massacre took the lives of thousands of men, women and children in Paris.
-The killing spread to 12 other cities in France – all cities with Catholic majorities and significant Huguenot minorities – and for the next month, Protestants were murdered by their Catholic neighbors, so that France might be united with one true religion.
+The killing spread to 12 other cities in France – all cities with Catholic majorities and significant Protestant minorities – and for the next month, Protestants were murdered by their Catholic neighbors, so that France might be united with one true religion.

-In their enthusiasm, the leaders of the purge gift-wrapped the head of the leading Huguenot, Gaspard de Coligny, and sent it to the Pope.
+In their enthusiasm, the leaders of the purge gift-wrapped the head of a leading Protestant, Gaspard de Coligny, and sent it to the Pope.
 For one reason or another, the petit cadeau only made it as far as Lyon; perhaps the senders had second thoughts, or perhaps the package became too unpleasant for its bearers.
 But in Rome, Pope Gregory XIII caught the spirit of the occasion, and had a celebratory medal cast, with his visage on one side and an angel with a sword slaying Protestants on the other.

 By the 1800s, the DeWeins from whom I am descended were living in German provinces and cities along the border with France.
 My great-great-grandfather was born in Bavaria, and my great-great-grandmother was from the state of Baden-Württemberg, although her first language was French.
 When they came to America, they brought their family stories and family fears with them.